btfuse/fuse-docs/docs/index.md

 Additionally if you want to make use of the Fuse API and use Fuse plugins, you'll need to import `@btfuse/core` which is an unbundled JS module.
 It would be recommended to incorporate a module bundle that can take NPM modules and bundle them (either in a single file, or a chunked fashion).
 See the test app for a [webpack configuration example](./testapp/webpack.config.js).

+## License

+Copyright 2023 Breautek

+Licensed under the Apache License, Version 2.0 (the "License");
+you may not use this file except in compliance with the License.
+You may obtain a copy of the License at

+&nbsp;&nbsp;&nbsp;&nbsp;<a href="http://www.apache.org/licenses/LICENSE-2.0" target="_blank">http://www.apache.org/licenses/LICENSE-2.0</a>

+Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+See the License for the specific language governing permissions and limitations under the License.